 Warranty

-Most of the equipment we offered includes some kind of warranty, ranging from a 1-year warranty all the way to a lifetime warranty.
+Most of the equipment we offered includes some kind of warranty, ranging from a one-year warranty all the way to a lifetime warranty.
 In some cases, you may be able to purchase an extended warranty, which may be a good idea if you’re going to be using this equipment in a public gym.

 FAQs About the Best Commercial Gym Equipment